AmpliconSuite/AmpliconClassifier/README.md

 >`make_input.sh /path/to/AA/output/directories/ example_collection`

 This would create a file called `example_collection.input` which can be given as the `--input` argument for AC.
+The script pairs each `*_cycles.txt` file with the exact sibling `*_graph.txt` file sharing the same prefix, reports missing graph files as errors, and reports orphan graph files as warnings.

 #### Combining classification results from GRCh37 and hg19: